Sep 2, 2014

 The Ducati Superbike project was an ambitious one.
-It is perhaps the most complex FDM printing challenge I’ve tackled in the shortest amount of time with the most unknowns.
+It is perhaps the most complex FFF printing challenge I’ve tackled in the shortest amount of time with the most unknowns.

 By now I’ve had a lot of experience creating complex mechanical internals while staying true to the original exterior like the Atlas and Jenner mechs.
 On the onset, this project didn’t seem that different.
 But the challenges readily became apparent during the design process.

 My (self imposed) design goals for this bike was simple:

 - Be as true as possible to the original design on the exterior.